 - Urethane finish (I used Polycyclic Satin Finish).

 Step One: Select the size of wood you will need to create a sign that will fit on your wall.

 I used a pine craft board approximately 40″ x 12″ from one of the big box stores.

 Prep the wood by cutting to your size if necessary and sanding to a smooth finish.
 Paint the wood in whatever color you selected for your sign’s background.
 I used bright red so the sign would stand out on dark cabin wall.
 Set the painted wood piece aside to dry.

 Step Two: Now it’s time to use your craft machine, whether that be a Cricut or a Silhouette.
 I have a Cricut and I use it to design and create stencils for my various projects.
-Here are some examples of stencils I’ve used on bottle openers.
-Any type of lettering or design is very easy to create with a craft machine.

 Choose several different short quotes for your sign (or just copy mine).
 You will want to create the quotes using different style fonts with your craft machine software.
 Try to use fonts that are not too similar in style.
 Using the measurements of your wood piece, make the font height and length size appropriate to fit on your workspace.
 I left about an inch and a half on each side after the quote was centered.
 Also, for variation use different styles, such as bold and italic on some of the quotes.
 Cut the quotes out using different color vinyl sheets with your craft machine.
 Add some pictures or designs to break up the quotes.